0xCoto/Virgo/paper.md

 the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described by @Price:2021.
-In addition to its data-acquisition functionality that performs data reduction by time-averaging spectrum samples in real time, `Virgo` also carries out automated analysis of the recorded samples.
+In addition to its data-acquisition functionality that performs data reduction by time-averaging spectra in real time, `Virgo` also carries out automated analysis of the recorded samples.
 The time-averaged spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution of the observation are all automatically computed and plotted with the help of the Numpy